mahmoudadelmohamed/movie-container-react/README.md

 first, this app has core components (Home page, Details page, Default page, Person Details)
 ## Home page
 Rendering the default Movies which is user find the popular movies in the first step
+## Home page
+Rendering the default Movies which is user find the popular movies in the first step
+## Details page
+This componant reflect all informations about the movie(name, rate, language, time, genres, synopsis, cast) Buttons to To facilitate access to the user (Trailer, IMDB, Back to home)